nickrallison/svql/README.md

 in terms of composition of hardware and executes them against flattened netlists using a specialized subgraph isomorphism engine.

-### Testing
-SVQL has been tested on Hack@DAC18, HACK@DAC21, and HummingbordV2.
-These modules were chosen to have both a set of modules with and without pre-existing bugs.

-### Queries
+## Query Library
+SVQL provides a library of structural patterns targeting a small set of Common Weakness Enumerations (CWEs).
 Thus far, queries have been written for CWE-1234, CWE-1271, and CWE-1280.
-All of these bugs were chosen for the ability to express these bugs as structural patterns with a hierarchy.
+These were chosen for the ability to express them as structural patterns with a hierarchy.
-Which is to say they should have a grammar that can recognize them.

-#### CWE-1234: Hardware Internal or Debug Modes Allow Override of Locks
+### CWE-1234: Internal or Debug Modes Allow Override of Locks
-This query is the most flushed out thus far.
-It was chosen because it is quite simple to see the structure that underlies this bug is a set of faulty unlock logic feeding into a locked register.
+This query was chosen because it is quite simple to express the structure that underlies this bug as a set of faulty unlock logic feeding into a locked register.

 ```rust
 #[composite]